ExoMachina/Swyp-Photos/README.md

 Swÿp
 ===========

-After checkout, the swyp directory is a git submodule See https://github.com/exomachina/swyp for the framework's home
+After checkout, the swyp directory is a git submodule-- see the following URL for quickstart:
+See https://github.com/exomachina/swyp for the framework's home

 About Swÿp